SDITools/cjar/README.md

     dv <- cja_get_dataviews(expansion = c('name', 'description'))

-    #note: see function documentation for all availabe expansion metadata is available.
+    #note: see function documentation for all availabe expansion metadata available.

-Once you have the data view ID you want then you can begin pulling data using all the different functions.
+Once you have the data view ID you want then you can begin pulling data using the different functions.